 MILS 301.
-Training Management and the Warfighting Functions, 3 hours, Fall
+Training Management and the Warfighting Functions, 3 credits.
+Fall

 Challenges cadets to study, practice, and apply the fundamentals of Army Leadership, Officership, Army Values and Ethics, Personal Development, and small unit tactics at the platoon level.
 Cadets receive systematic and specific feedback on their leadership attributes values, and core leader competencies from instructor, other ROTC cadre, and MSL IV Cadets using the Cadet Officer Evaluation System (OES).
-Prerequisite: MILS202 or 300 or consent of Professor of Military Science. \$150 fee.
+Prerequisite: MILS 202 or 300 or consent of Professor of Military Science. \$150 fee.

 MILS 302.
-Applied Leadership in Small Unit Operations, 3 hours, Spring where Cadets will study, practice, and apply the fundamentals of Army Leadership, Officership, Army Values and Ethics, Personal Development, and small unit tactics at the platoon level.
+Applied Leadership in Small Unit Operations, 3 credits, Spring

+Builds on the lessons learned and leadership attributes gained and developed during MILS 301.
+This is an academically challenging course where Cadets will study, practice, and apply the fundamentals of Army Leadership, Officership, Army Values and Ethics, Personal Development, and small unit tactics at the platoon level.
 At the conclusion of this course, Cadets will be capable of planning, coordinating, navigating, motivating, and leading a squad and platoon in the execution of a mission during a classroom PE, a Leadership Lab, or during a Leader Training Exercise (LTX).
 Prerequisite: MILS 202 or 300 or consent of Professor of Military Science. \$150 fee.